msg-byu/getting-started/README.md

 Anytime you change your code base you should increment your code version and record the changes in your HISTORY.md file.
-This helps other developers now haw you code changed over time and track places where the code may have broken.
+This helps other developers know how your code changed over time and track places where the code may have broken.

 Now use: